TransportationAlternatives/NYC25x25/report/challenge.md

 ![image info](https://github.com/jacobdecastro/25x25/blob/main/assets/images/report/image14.jpg?raw=true)
 *Source: Andrew Hinderaker*

-By converting a sizable and significant portion of car space into space for people, New York City's next leaders could be the first generation to address to inequitable distribution of space that has harmed New Yorkers for generations.
+By converting a sizable and significant portion of car space into space for people, New York City's leaders could be the first generation to address to inequitable distribution of space that has harmed New Yorkers for generations.

 Now is the time to take bold steps to correct a fundamental imbalance in our public space and who it serves — and give New Yorkers back our public space.